jorammercado/fin-track-frontend/README.md

 - **Multi-Factor Authentication (MFA)**: MFA is implemented to add an extra layer of security for user authentication, ensuring only authorized users can access their accounts.

-- **Session Security**: Session management is handled by saving and decoding the JWT token sent from the backend after verifying user credentials through security checks.
-The token is securely stored in local storage and includes an expiration time.
-When the token expires or the user logs out, the token and user data are automatically removed from local storage, ensuring a secure session lifecycle.
-Expiration from login set to thirty minutes.
+- **Session Security**: Session management on the frontend is implemented using a JWT (JSON Web Token) issued by the backend after verifying user credentials.
+The JWT is securely stored in local storage with an expiration time of 30 minutes.
+Upon expiration or user logout, the token and general login data are automatically removed from local storage to maintain session security.
+Sensitive user data, such as financial transactions, is not stored on the frontend.
+Instead, it is retrieved from the backend after verifying the token in the request header.

 ## Guest Login